 Cambodia is a monarchy.
-Prince Norodom Sihanouk – for whom this town is named after – was a French/CIA drug-running stooge before backing the Khmer Rouge.
-It explains why an American we meet who says he’s been to sixty-five countries (who’s done that except military personnel?) can openly sell marijuana at his guest house on Serendipity Beach, where he rents land from the police.
+Prince Norodom Sihanouk- which this town is named after- was a French/CIA drug-running stooge before backing the Khmer Rouge.
+It explains why an American we meet who says he’s been to sixty-five countries (who’s done that except military personnel) can openly sell marijuana at his guest house on Serendipity Beach, where he rents land from the police.
 There’s a huge port here.
 My guess is that narcotics smuggling is helping pay off Cambodia’s massive debt to the international bankers.
 An Irishman tells me that Chevron Texaco has been given Angkor Wat in a debt-equity swap.

 We are offered an Angkor Beer factory tour by the keg delivery guy.
 “All you can drink while you’re there”, he tells us.
 Just pay me $4 for the ride out there.
 He would drink free too he assures us.
 We decline.
 Why bother when we can sit here at Rom Doul restaurant across the street from our hotel and drink two pitchers of Angkor for $3.50.